Why You Need to Plan a Trip to Natchez, Mississippi

 Stand on a downtown sidewalk, and you'll see enough historic storefronts to overwhelm you.
 But new characters now live and work inside those walls.

 A stroll through the heart of Natchez reveals an architectural gold mine—from austere Greek columns to whimsically carved gables—and the ideal fuel for ambling can be found at Steampunk Coffee Roasters.
 Named for its intricate brass espresso maker, this spot is a surprising treat in a town of just 15,000, serving custom-roasted coffee and Italian-style espresso from a late-1800s brick building.
-Owner Wilmer “Dub” Rogers, who had become accustomed to starting his day with espresso when he worked in Milan, started Steampunk to satiate his own need for craft caffeine in town.
-On weekend mornings, there’s double the reason to visit when Rogers slings out handmade crêpes, stuffed with anything from bacon and eggs to berries and crème fraîche.
+Owner Wilmer "Dub" Rogers, who had become accustomed to starting his day with espresso when he worked in Milan, started Steampunk to satiate his own need for craft caffeine in town.
+You can get more than a caffeine fix there.
+The coffee house also offers chocolate, tea, and cigars.

 Natchez offers endless home tours, three of which are essential.
 The largest octagonal home in the United States, Longwood spans six stories and 30,000 square feet—topped with a stately dome.
 But it's still unfinished.
 Construction, which began in 1860, was cut short by the Civil War the following year.
 Seeing its grand interior unvarnished only underscores the original owner's ambitions for this palatial home.

 The National Park Service (NPS) offers detailed tours of the historic properties it manages.
 Melrose, a mid-19th-century town house, was passed on to each new owner with all of its original furnishings, making it an incredibly intact reflection of the past.

 Built in 1823, Rosalie Mansion also displays original artifacts.
 Tour the Federal-style town house and grounds, which were the site of the original Fort Rosalie, established by the French in 1716.